The Barcelona Card is a tourist pass for those looking to save money on holiday.

 Is the Barcelona Card valid for airport transport from Girona or the Aerobus?

-No, the transport pass applies to city and public transport services only.
+No, the free public transportation applies to city and public transport services only.

 Which Airport transport is included in the Barcelona Card?